 What are Community National Schools?

-Community National Schools (CNS) are child-centred, multidenominational, publicly-accountable schools which strive to provide high quality education for every child.
+Community National Schools (CNS) are state, co-educational, multi-denominational primary schools underpinned by the core values of Excellence in Education, Care, Equality, Community and Respect.
 They give equal opportunities to all children in the communities they serve.
 They were established in 2008 and are managed by the Education and Training Boards (ETBs).

 Why is there a need for Community National Schools?